preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 + **Enable Best Reply**: This is a preparation for functionality to come later.
 + **Enable Subscription**: This is a preparation for functionality to come.
 Not active at the moment.

-Also note the formatting options, that's the Rich Text options.

 The tabs Layout and Advanced contain general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`

 More on Likes and Comments